5 Bill Pay Services to Make Budgeting Easier

 Setting up bill pay through your bank is a favorable option because you don’t have to give your bank account information out to another company.
 You just provide your bank or credit union with your service account information, like the account number, the amount to pay and the due date or frequency of payments.

 Major credit cards also have free automatic bill payment.
 If your credit card gives you points or cash back on transactions, it can be really beneficial to pay bills through your credit card.

-Similar to setting up bill pay with your bank or credit union, you’ll provide your credit card company with the necessary information to schedule upcoming bill payments.
+Similar to setting up bill pay with your bank or credit union, you’ll provide your credit card company with the necessary information to schedule bill payments.
 One thing to be aware of is that your service provider might charge an extra fee to process credit card payments.

 Make sure you factor that into your decision to use this option.